msdrigg/RayTracing/README.md

 ### Inputs

-* Should be a fixed function or a zero function
+* No inputs for this.
+The earth's magnetic field will be taken to be constant